 If selecting https, a CA certificate is required for making the connection.
-Click
+Click browse... to install it.
+Then you can:

 Click Show to view the certificate's content.

 Click Remove to delete the installed certificate if it is inappropriate.

 If the destination server requires authentication, select the 'Use authentication' checkbox, and enter the following data.